Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

 Physical routing is responsible for mapping the destination logical endpoint to the transport address (queue name).

-When using a [broker transport](/transports/#types-of-transports-broker-transports), the physical routing is entirely managed by NServiceBus and does not require any configuration.
+When using a [broker transport](/transports/types.md#broker-transports), the physical routing is entirely managed by NServiceBus and does not require any configuration.

-When using a [bus transport](/transports/#types-of-transports-bus-transports), the physical routing is important because the transport address has to contain the information about the node of the bus that the endpoint is using.
+When using a [federated transport](/transports/types.md#federated-transports), the physical routing is important because the transport address has to contain the information about the node that the endpoint is using.
 In MSMQ each machine runs a single node of the MSMQ system.

 Routing extensions can influence the physical routing by modifying the endpoint instances collection.
-This is especially important for [bus transports](/transports/#types-of-transports-bus-transports) in a dynamically changing environment such as the cloud.
+This is especially important for [federated transports](/transports/types.md#federated-transports) in a dynamically changing environment such as the cloud.
 Endpoints can be elastically scaled out and scaled in and the routing, in order to stay in sync, needs to derive the physical information from the current state of the environment, not from a static file.